mesosphere/dcos-docs-site/pages/1.11/networking/index.md

 ## Local DNS Forwarder (dcos-dns)
 *dcos-dns* acts as a DNS masquerade for Mesos DNS on each agent.
 The dcos-dns instance on each agent is configured to listen to three different local interfaces on the agent and the nameservers on the agent are set to these three interfaces.
 This allows containers to perform up to three retries on a DNS request.
 To provide a highly available DNS service, dcos-dns forwards each request it receives to the different Mesos DNS instances which are running on each master.

-- Scale-out DNS Server on DC/OS masters with replication.
-- DNS server Proxy with links to all Active/Active DNS server daemons.
-- DNS server cache service for local services.

 The dcos-dns instance on each agent also acts as a DNS server for any service that is load balanced using the DC/OS internal load balancer called [dcos-l4lb](/1.11/networking/load-balancing-vips/).
 Any service that is load balanced by dcos-l4lb gets a [virtual-ip-address (VIP)](/1.11/networking/mesos-dns/) and an FQDN in the `"*.l4lb.thisdcos.directory"` domain.
 The FQDN allocated to a load-balanced service is then stored in dcos-dns.
 All dcos-dns instances exchange the records they have discovered locally from dcos-l4lb by using GOSSIP.
 This provides a highly available distributed DNS service for any task that is load balanced by Minuteman.
 For more information, see the [dcos-net repository](https://github.com/dcos/dcos-net/blob/master/docs/dcos_dns.md).